seniorjoinu/ic-stable-memory/README.md

 // !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 // !!
 This is important, otherwise macros won't work! !!
 // !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-// Here we use String type, but any CandidType would work just fine type MyStrings = Vec<String>;
+// Here we use String type, but any other type that implements speedy::Readable
+// and speedy::Writable will work just fine type MyStrings = Vec<String>;

 #[init]